ainzzorl/goodcode/_articles/zookeeper-trie.md

 ## Overview

 ZooKeeper implements the [Trie](https://en.wikipedia.org/wiki/Trie) data structure to find the longest stored prefix for a given path.

+The implementation is thread-safe. [`ReadWriteLock`](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/ReadWriteLock.html) is used - the read lock may be held simultaneously by multiple reader threads, so long as there are no writers.
+The write lock is exclusive.

 ## Implementation details